 Building a HIPAA-Compliant Spatial Metadata Schema

-• deidentification_method: SAFE_HARBOR, EXPERT_DETERMINATION, SPATIAL_AGGREGATION, COORDINATE_JITTER
+• deidentification_method: SAFE_HARBOR, EXPERT_DETERMINATION, SPATIAL_AGGREGATION, COORDINATE_JITTER, COORDINATE_TRUNCATION

 • aggregation_unit: CENSUS_TRACT_2020, ZIP3, COUNTY, STATE